knative/docs/docs/eventing/samples/kafka/channel/README.md

     Where `<filename>` is the name of the file you created in the previous step.

-## Verifying your Apache Kafka Channel and Broker

-- Observe the events in the log of the Service, by running the command:
+1. Verifying the Kafka Channel is working, by observing events in the log of the Service, by running the command:

     ```bash
     kubectl logs --selector='serving.knative.dev/service=broker-kafka-display' -c user-container